-- 1. Analyze and get knowledge about interferometers and grating. - 2.
+- 1. Analyze and get knowledge about diffraction grating and polarization. - 2.
 Justify applications and principles of laser and how the graded index optical fiber is more efficient than step index optical fiber in fiber optic communication system. - 3.
-Gain clear knowledge about Fermi level and energy band diagram - 4.
-Get clear knowledge about fabrication and characterization of nanomaterials and Also will have knowledge about quantum wells and quantum dots. - 5.
-Learn about completeness of Netwon's laws and their applications.
+Gain clear knowledge about Fermi level and energy band diagram. - 4.
+Get clear knowledge about fabrication and characterization of nanomaterials. - 5.
+Learn about Principles and applications of ultrasonic waves and acoustics of buildings.